A Complete Guide to Zimbabwe Entrance Requirements for Visitors

 Prohibited Items

-Before you will be allowed into Zimbabwe, you will also need to clear customs to be sure you aren’t carrying any prohibited items with you.
+Before you are allowed into Zimbabwe, you will also need to clear customs to be sure you aren’t carrying any prohibited items with you.
 For instance, travelers are strictly prohibited from bringing the following items into Zimbabwe:

 • Narcotics

-• Pornography (please consider the term as used under the Islamic law)
+• Pornography (please consider the term as used under Islamic law)

 • Counterfeit items